Bodies of 9 pilgrims killed in Tamil Nadu train fire tragedy arrive in Lucknow | Law-Order

 - India

-Nine persons were killed and eight others were injured in the fire accident on August 26 at the Madurai railway yard in Tamil Nadu.
+Sita Singh, a part of the pilgrimage group and a resident of Gomti Nagar here, returned safely on a Lucknow-bound flight on Sunday.

-The bodies of all the deceased, who hailed from Uttar Pradesh, arrived at the Chowdhury Charan Singh airport here in two different flights, Relief Commissioner Naveen Kumar said.
+Her son Mohit Singh, who came to receive his mother at the airport said the family was worried as they were initially unable to reach out to her over the phone after the incident. ''We were relieved when we could finally speak to her and now she has safely arrived here,'' Singh said.
+The bodies of the nine deceased arrived at the airport here on two different flights, Relief Commissioner Naveen Kumar said.

-At the airport, district-wise hearse vehicles were arranged by the government and the bodies were transported to their respective districts, Kumar added.
+District-wise hearse vehicles were arranged at the airport by the government and the bodies were transported to their respective districts, Kumar added.

-The Southern Railway said a gas cylinder ''illegally'' taken inside the coach led to the blaze.
+The Southern Railway said a gas cylinder ''illegally'' taken inside the coach led to the blaze, which also injured eight persons.
 Various angles, including a possible gas leak, having triggered the blaze are being probed, it said.

 Following the incident, the Uttar Pradesh government released Rs 3 lakh each to the kin of four deceased persons on Saturday and the details of legal heirs are being verified for giving financial aid to the remaining five, officials said.